EwD-Project/EwD-Public/Reading_Rules.md

 \* In EwD teaching we refer to _primary stress_ as **S1** and _secondary stress_ as **S2**.

-¶2 – Each of the other Sub-Rules below represents one of those conditions for which the first syllable may not get the S1.
+¶2 – Each of the other Sub-Rules below represents one of the aforementioned conditions for which the first syllable may not get the S1.

 ### Sub-Rule 3.2 – Strong Marks